Is your to-do list eight pages long? Are you stressing yourself out thinking about the tasks you need to get done this week? I’m right there with you.

 Free Download: Get the free brain dump worksheet 📝

 One of the biggest reasons we get overwhelmed is because we think we ‘should’ be doing everything.
 It’s all too easy to get sucked into thinking you should do exactly what other people are doing (especially if they were successful at it).
 I find myself saying things like ‘I should start doing yoga daily’ or ‘I should plan out every single meal for the next month.’

 These shoulds make your to-do list (or potential to-do list) longer and more overwhelming, they get in the way of the things that are truly meaningful and worthy of your time and energy.

 Go through the list you made above and ask if there’s anything you think you should be doing, as opposed to what want or need to be doing.
 Question whether the tasks or projects you have listed will make your life easier in the future.
 This is tricky for tasks or projects you don’t exactly enjoy doing, but you can still ask yourself whether they will make your life easier in the future.
 Once you’ve decided which tasks don’t seem important or meaningful right now, cross them off.

 Related Post: Planning vs. Flowing: How To Find The Right Balance

 Step 3: Prioritize mindfully

 Now that you’ve gone through your to-do list and removed any shoulds, it’s time to start prioritizing your tasks.
 My rule of thumb?
-If it doesn’t need addressing within three weeks, I put it on a ‘future tasks’ list and forget about it until it’s needed (setting reminders helps with this).
+If it doesn’t need addressing within three weeks, I put it on a ‘future tasks’ list and forget about it until it’s needed (setting reminders using a productivity app like Asana helps with this).